blairkan/NMEDT-illustrative-2017/README.md

 If you use or adapt this code, we ask that you cite the above paper.
 If utilizing the data, please cite the dataset as well.

 ## License
-This toolbox is licensed under a CC-BY license.
+This toolbox is licensed under a [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) license.
 See [LICENSE.md](LICENSE.md) for more information.

 ## Getting started
 In order to run these analyses, the user should download the EEG dataset from the [Stanford Digital Repository](https://purl.stanford.edu/jn859kj8079).
 All contents of this repository should be downloaded and their directory structure retained.